Mohamed-Elgouhary/RoboRacer-Driver-Stack-Setup/README.md

 Now that everything is built, configured, and installed, the odometry of the vehicle needs to be calibrated.
 The VESC receives input velocities in m/s and steering angles in radians.
 However, the motor and servo require commands in revolutions per minute (RPM) and servo positions.
 The conversion parameters will need to be tuned to your specific car.

 1. The parameters in [vesc.yaml](https://github.com/Mohamed-Elgouhary/f1tenth_system/blob/foxy-devel/f1tenth_stack/config/vesc.yaml) need to be calibrated.
+You can change the value in line 10 (/ros__parameters/steering_angle_to_servo_offset) to 0.4777.
 This YAML file is located at:

    ```bash
    $HOME/f1tenth_ws/src/f1tenth_system/f1tenth_stack/config/vesc.yaml